Member Organizations

 Professional Accountancy Organizations

-To date, there are three professional associations licensed by the Kosovo Council for Financial Reporting (KCFR): the Society of Certified Accountants and Auditors of Kosovo (SCAAK), the Institute for Accounting, Auditing and Finance (IKAF), and the AAB Institute for Certified Accountants and Auditors (IAAB).
+Membership in a licensed professional association is mandatory for certified accountants and statutory auditors.
+As of the date of the assessment, three professional accountancy organizations are licensed in Kosovo: the Society of Certified Accountants and Auditors of Kosovo (SCAAK), the Institute for Accounting, Auditing and Finance (IKAF), and the AAB Institute for Certified Accountants and Auditors (IAAB).

-The Institute for Accounting, Auditing and Finance (IKAF)
+Institute for Accounting, Auditing and Finance

-AAB Institute for Certified Accountants and Auditors (IAAB)
+AAB Institute for Certified Accountants and Auditors

 Adoption of International Standards